afontcu/afontcu.dev/src/blog/ai-faster-shovel.md

 Some things I never did because they'd take too long.
 Refactor that module nobody touches but everyone fears.
 Add those integration tests.
 Document that tricky workflow.
 I wouldn't get the "go" from leadership to invest the time. **Important but not urgent** stayed forever in the backlog.

-Now?
-I can parallelize.
-I can chip away at technical debt while shipping features.
+Now I can finally justify that refactoring.
+I can tackle technical debt while shipping features.
 Some bottlenecks genuinely disappeared.

 It's a two-edged sword.
 The same speed that makes it easy to build the wrong thing also makes it possible to build things you'd never justify before.